szetyng/HLP5/documentation.md

 ## Testing
 ### Parsing
+Explanation of tests for parsing.
+All are unit tests, what and how are they tested?
+Walkthrough of the flow.

 ### Execution
+Explanation of tests for execution.
+Explanation of using VisUAL test framework.
+All are unit tests, what and how are they tested?
+Walkthrough of the flow.
+Mention testing for errors/incorrect assembler lines.

+Btw, **should implement more tests**.
+Make sure that all the instructions have been tested.
+Similarly for parsing or no?
+If not implementing random tests, mention why (?) - left for last.

 ## Differences from VisUAL
 In testing, can only test for 13 memory locations.
 Curently case-sensitive, only accepts assembler lines in all uppercase.
 Plan to implement in group stage, toUpper all assembler lines.
 More efficient than doing it at a module level.
-VisUAL allows `OFFSET` to be a register, literals or shifted register.
-I allow register and decimals, will fix soon.
+VisUAL allows `OFFSET` to be a register, literals or shifted register. **I allow register and decimals, will fix soon.**
-VisUAL allows negative literals, do mine?
+VisUAL allows **negative literals**, do mine?
-DataLoc
+DataLoc -> specify what is meant here

 ## Changes in top-level code / VisUAL test framework
 Executing from CommonTop
 Getting rid of flags

 ## Usage
 How to call from CommonTop.
 Integration with the rest of the group.